The Banana Splits: 2008 revival

 In August 2008, Warner Bros.
 Consumer Products announced a multi-platform release featuring new comedy shorts/series and music videos.
 It debuted on Cartoon Network on September 2, 2008.
-Keith Scott voiced Fleegle and Bingo, and Karl Wiedergott voiced Drooper.
+Keith Scott voiced Fleegle, Bingo and the announcer, and Karl Wiedergott voiced Drooper.
 It included a live show and a website, as well as a CD and a DVD featuring 13 new songs, released by Universal Records. a child-themed area, Banana Splitsville, was also installed at Myrtle Beach, South Carolina's Hard Rock Park rock-and-roll theme park, which later became Freestyle Music Park before closing permanently in 2009.